Paul-lua/mywebsite/README.md

 # mywebsite
-This is a repository with fole of my website.
+This is a repository with folders of my website.

 Link of my website: https://giroindustries.alwaysdata.net/giro.sol/